 Package store means a geographic location within the city wherein a license may be issued for the sale of packaged alcoholic beverages in unbroken packages and where the sale of alcoholic beverages in unbroken packages comprises more than 50 percent of the licensee's annual gross sales and where the sale of nonalcoholic items is incidental to the business of the licensee at that location; package stores selling distilled spirits must be operated as a distinct business and cannot be operated in conjunction with or as a part of any other business.

-Person means any individual or entity as defined in the Georgia Alcoholic Beverage Code, (O.C.G.A. tit.
-3) and state regulations, as amended.

 Person under age means any individual under the age of 21 years.

 Pour and pouring mean the sale of alcoholic beverages by the drink for consumption on the premises.